Tuskegee Airmen National Museum

 The Museum’s previous location in Fort Wayne

 Backstory and Context

-The Tuskegee Airmen was a group of ambitious young black Americans who enlisted to be the first black military airmen.
-Most were college graduates or undergrads who displayed the ambition, courage, skill, and patriotism.
-Many thought that black men lacked these qualities during this time.
+Most of the Tuskegee Airmen first completed rigorous civilian training at a handful of programs at Historically Black Colleges and Universities before starting their military training at Tuskegee in Alabama.
+Most of the men were college graduates or undergrads who hoped to serve their nation while countering assumptions that African Americans lacked the qualities needed to be a successful military aviator.
 They accepted the challenged and persevered through the torment of racial segregation and discrimination.
 These airmen faced humiliation, bigotry, and harassment at home as well as overseas but through determination forged on to become well-known fighters, aviators, navigators, and bombardiers with outstanding records.

 The National Museum of the Tuskegee Airmen presents four additional programs: The Aviation Career Education (ACE) Academy is a 5 day camp available at Wayne State University for young people in grades 8-10 who express an interest in aviation careers, Tuskegee Airmen Flight Academy which offers year-round flight instruction and ground school ending in a private pilots license.to those 14 to 19 years old, African American History and Aviation Career week is a 5-day long event that exhibits aviation role models to over 4,000 students.
 It provides a path of understanding to students interested in aviation and aerospace careers, and the Wild Blue Wonders Program which inspires middle school aged students in math, science, and technology.

 "Who Were They."
 Tuskegee Airmen National Museum.
 Accessed January 25, 2018. http://www.tuskegeemuseum.org/who-were-they.